EbreoShielaMay/Ebreo-Shiela_May_L._OOP_finalProject/README.md

 * Navigate to the project directory in your terminal.

-* Compile the program using the command:
+* Compile the program using the command: :desktop_computer:
 ```java
 javac Main.java
 ```